As A Professional, In Addition To “Yes,” How Do You Say “No?”

 Explaining a “no” also conveys respect as opposed to a curt or brief response, which conveys a dismissive tone of the other party.

 Overall, for relationship maintenance purposes, explaining that “no” allows the decider to be perceived as both thorough in their business and considerate of the time and effort that went into a proposal or request.
-This type of courtesy conveys consideration of investment, showing that a leader considers all aspects and details of proposals and can outline a thorough understanding of the issues at hand and make a reasonable argument as to why the proposal might not align with their or the organization’s work.
+This type of courtesy conveys consideration of investment, showing that a leader considers all aspects and details of proposals and can outline a thorough understanding of the issues at hand, while making a reasonable argument as to why the proposal might not align with their or the organization’s work.

 “As with anything else, it’s not what you say but how you say it that makes the most impact.”

-Anything less than consideration for these reasons would seem dismissive, causing the proposing party to either write-down the leader as ineffective, disrespectful or inconsiderate for future work together or make it know to others that the party does not know how to carry out a respectful transaction.
+Anything less than consideration for these reasons would seem dismissive, causing the proposing party to either write-down the leader as ineffective, disrespectful, or inconsiderate for future work together, or make it known to others that the party does not know how to carry out a respectful transaction.

 And don’t just go by a person’s title or position to determine how much information you’ll provide or they deserve regarding your decision.
 Don’t underestimate anyone like that.
 This respect is a pillar of professionalism.
 It demonstrates strong integrity, honesty, and character.